The Evolution of Bitcoin: From a Niche Technology to Mainstream Adoption

 4. Sustainability Concerns: As Bitcoin has grown, so have concerns about its environmental impact, particularly related to the energy-intensive process of mining.
 This has led to a push for more sustainable mining practices and the development of greener cryptocurrencies.

-See also Is bitcoin a currency
+See also Is bitcoin good for people

 Challenges and the Road Ahead